Structural Repairs met BBC News reporter Luke Hanrahan this week and he posed the question… Are London’s Bridges falling down?

-Indeed, in an exclusive with New Civil Engineer back in October 2022, it was revealed that TFL has earmarked £215.2M.
+Indeed, in an exclusive with New Civil Engineer back in October 2022, it was revealed that Transport For London has earmarked £215.2M.

-This amazing kit gives a more accurate view of the state of the bridge and to assess any defects, effectively determining the “life expectancy” of the bridge.
+This amazing kit gives a more accurate view of the state of the bridge.
+It assesses any defects, effectively determining the “life expectancy” of the bridge.

 As we headed underneath the bridge, we discovered very low levels of concrete cover which will lead to further exposure of the reinforcements.